csm-18/c/README.md

 init - creates a new c project in current directory.

-run - builds and runs the project (cli args to the output binary, are currently not supported!).
+run - builds and runs the project (you can pass cli args after run with a space).

 ## Dependencies